sinabaghal/sinabaghal.github.io/_pages/pasur.md

 A simple inspection shows that the edge tensor is constructed using the displayed formula via the repeat-blocks process.
 Block sizes are determined by the count score tensor, and the repeat tensor is given by the branching factor.
 The first block `[0, 1, 2]` is repeated twice, while the last block `[3, 4]` is repeated three times, since its branching factor is `3`.
 Similarly, column 1 of the FGT is updated.
 Recall that this column encodes the color of each node in the FGT.

-After these two updates, we proceed to update column 0 of the FGT tensor.
+After these two updates, I proceed to update column 0 of the FGT tensor.
 Before doing so, the count score and branching factor are updated.
 Note that the actions will be applied to the game tensor at a later stage.

 ### Between-Hand Updates

-Now we explain the between-hand updates.
+Now I explain the between-hand updates.
 Remember that at the end of each round, the pool and the inherited scores are the only items that matter.
-We discard all other information in the game tensor except for the pool formation.
-We then find the unique pool formations using `torch.unique`.
-Notice that there is no need to sort the output, but we do need to record the inverse mapping from the unique operation.
-We apply the same procedure for the running score tensor `t_rus`.
+I discard all other information in the game tensor except for the pool formation.
+I then find the unique pool formations using `torch.unique`.
+Notice that there is no need to sort the output, but I do need to record the inverse mapping from the unique operation.
+I apply the same procedure for the running score tensor `t_rus`.

 <p align="center">
 <img src="https://sinabaghal.github.io/files/pasur/bet_hand_0.png" width="110%" height="110%">
 </p>

-We find the new set of unique scores to be inherited by the nodes of the next round.
-At each node of the full game tree, we currently have two scores: one inherited from previous rounds, recorded in column 1 of the full game tensor, and the other being the running score accumulated during the current round.
+I find the new set of unique scores to be inherited by the nodes of the next round.
+At each node of the full game tree, I currently have two scores: one inherited from previous rounds, recorded in column 1 of the full game tensor, and the other being the running score accumulated during the current round.
 The resulting pair is encoded in the tensor shown here.
 We then apply a unique operation on this set of pairs, sum the corresponding scores, and apply unique again to determine the set of scores to be passed to the next round.

-Finally, we establish the linkage between the two rounds for the full game tree.
-To do this, we first determine the pair index and then locate where that pair is mapped inside the score tensor.
+Finally, I establish the linkage between the two rounds for the full game tree.
+To do this, I first determine the pair index and then locate where that pair is mapped inside the score tensor.
 Similarly, the index of the game state can be found, as shown in the second-to-last line of the displayed code snippet.

 The game tensor is then populated using the newly dealt cards at the root level of the next round, while the full game tensor already reflects the unfolding process for that root level.